lumail/lumail/CONTRIBUTING.md

     lumail2 --version

-This will either return the release number if you've downloaded a published releast tarball, or a git revision ID otherwise.
+This will either return the release number if you've downloaded a published releast tarball, or a git revision ID.

 If you can test the latest release, that would also be helpful.

+The more detail you can contribute the better, but we appreciate that sometimes it can be hard to know _what_ is causing a crash!

 # Contributing Code